Director of International Strategy

-David Brownlee leads TRG’s team in the UK and Europe.
-He is a member of TRG’s global senior leadership team and also serves as lead consultant for clients.
-David joined TRG in 2017 after its merger with BON Culture, the consultancy he founded with Mari O’Neill after working for a quarter of a century in the arts and cultural sector.
+David Brownlee leads the expansion of TRG Arts’ work into new markets around the world extending its reach to help arts organizations increase their sustainable revenues.
+David joined TRG Arts in 2017 after its merger with BON Culture, the consultancy he founded with Mari O’Neill after working for a quarter of a century in the arts and cultural sector.

 David’s early career was in arts marketing and fundraising.
 While at St Donat’s Arts Centre in South Wales, he managed the marketing for the re-launch of the Vale of Glamorgan Festival as a celebration of living composers.
 He moved on to become Sales Manager for London’s Royal Court Theatre, also marketing productions in the West End and on tour.
 He joined London’s largest multi-arts Festival as Marketing and Development Manager and re-launched it as the Greenwich + Docklands Festival before becoming Marketing Director for the Coin Street Group at the time of the launch of the Oxo Tower development on London’s South Bank.